 If, as a result of the evaluation, shortcomings are found in the basic quality of the assessment, the Board of Examiners will draw up a recommendation to the Cluster Board.
 The Cluster Board is responsible for drawing up an improvement plan with concrete measures to improve the identified shortcomings.
-The Board of Examiners will automatically include the course in question in its next assessment round
+The Board of Examiners will automatically include the course in question in its next assessment round rijksuniversiteit groningen

-4 / Assessment timetable
+4 / Assessment timetable Overview of learning outcomes of the degree programme + matrix Appendix 1

-Overview of learning outcomes of the degree programme + matrix Appendix 1 Schematic overview of time periods intended for assessment, modes of Appendix 2 assessment used and, if relevant, learning pathways Overview of the intended learning outcomes of the course units and their modes Appendix 3 of assessment Additional regulations for the graduation dossier Appendix 4
+Schematic overview of time periods intended for assessment, modes of assessment used and, if relevant, learning pathways Appendix 2 Overview of the intended learning outcomes of the course units and their modes of assessment Appendix 3 Additional regulations for the graduation dossier Appendix 4